Dortmund sign Germany youth international Philipp

-BERLIN Borussia Dortmund have signed Freiburg's talented 23-year-old Germany youth international forward Maximilian Philipp on a five-year deal, the club announced on Wednesday.
+BERLIN (Reuters) - Borussia Dortmund have signed Freiburg's talented 23-year-old Germany youth international forward Maximilian Philipp on a five-year deal, the club announced on Wednesday.

 Philipp is the fourth recent signing for the German Cup winners, who finished third in the Bundesliga to qualify for the Champions League group stage next season, after Omer Toprak, Mahmoud Dahoud and French teenager Dan-Axel Zagadou.